☰ Menu

 Relative Yes A relative time range Last Activity relative “1–2 weeks ago”

-More Than Yes A number and unit of time Last Login more than “7 days ago”
+More Than Yes A number and unit (days / weeks / months) Last Login more than 7 days ago

-Within Yes A number and unit of time Follow Up within “3 days”
+Within Yes A number and unit (days / weeks / months) Follow Up within 3 days

 Anniversary Yes* A month/day match Anniversary Date anniversary — matches this month